 Not quite a GUI but an interface nonetheless, minetime uses machine learning to optimise appointments/scheduling etc.

 GNOME mail client Evolution supports icloud interoperation and other CardDAV servers.
 Possibly so do other CardDAV options.
-There is an iOS app Contact mover which brute-force synchronises icloud contacts to CardDAV servers.
+There is an iOS app Contact mover which brute-force synchronises icloud contacts to other CardDAV servers.
 I’m not a massive fan because it leaks memory and uses astonishing amounts of CPU to do the contact syncing.
 You can hear my CPU fan across the room and watch the battery meter drop every hour on the hour while this damned thing is installed.
-It seems to be pretty much the only Linux app that has seamless CardDAV support natively.

 The too-configurable poor-cousin-to-firefox option Thunderbird supports several optional CardDave/CalDAV plugins.